IndieBase

 Location Search — type an address, postcode, or what3words address (e.g., ///filled.count.soap) into the search box.
 IndieBase will suggest matching addresses as you type.
 Select one to automatically fill in the location, postcode, coordinates, and what3words address.

 • Location — a free-text description of the location (e.g., street address, venue name, or nearest town).
-This field is required if no venue is selected.
+Required if no venue is selected.

 • Postcode — filled automatically from the address search.
-Read-only; use the search box to change it.
+Use the search box to change it.

 • What3Words — the what3words address for the location, filled automatically.
-Read-only; use the search box to change it.
+Use the search box to change it.

 • Latitude / Longitude — GPS coordinates.
-These are filled automatically but can be entered manually if you know them.
+Filled automatically but can be entered manually if you know them.

-Map — click this button to toggle an interactive map.
-You can click anywhere on the map to set the location pin; a pop-up will show the coordinates and offer a Set Location button to confirm the pin.
+Map — click this to toggle an interactive map.
+Click anywhere on the map to place a pin; a pop-up will show the coordinates and offer a Set Location button to confirm.

 Current Location — click this to use your device's GPS to set the location to where you are right now.
 Useful if you're on-site and want to pin the venue quickly.